pydantic/pydantic/docs/usage/types.md

 `SecretStr`
 : string where the value is kept partially secret; see [Secrets](#secret-types)

+`Port`
+: type method for standard port numbers (between 0 and 65535 inclusive)

 `IPvAnyAddress`
 : allows either an `IPv4Address` or an `IPv6Address`